Chico da Costa: Career

 Chico was an important unit of Atlante in the 2020 Clausura, notably scoring a brace in a 2–1 home win over Cafetaleros de Chiapas on 13 February of that year.
 On 15 June, he agreed to a deal with Querétaro in the Liga MX.

 Chico made his debut in the top tier of Mexican football on 22 August 2020, replacing Ángel Sepúlveda at half-time in a 1–0 away loss to Atlas.
 He scored his first goal for the club against the same opponent the following 18 January, netting the winner in a 1–0 home success.

 On 9 June 2021, Chico was presented at Paraguayan Primera División side Sol de América.
 He was the club's top scorer with eight goals in the 2021 Clausura tournament, but still departed in December.

 On 30 December 2021, Chico switched teams and countries again after signing for Club Bolívar.
 The following 12 July, he renewed his contract with the club, which purchased the remaining 50% of his economic rights from Sol de América.

 On 17 November 2022, Chico was presented at the Colombian side Atlético Nacional on a one-year loan deal.
 After struggling with injuries, his loan was cut short on 26 June 2023, and he subsequently returned to Bolívar where he regained his goalscoring form.

 On 5 July 2024, Chico returned to Paraguay after being announced at Cerro Porteño.
 On 14 July of the following year, he returned to Brazil after nearly nine years, being loaned to Série A side Mirassol.

+On 9 January 2026, Cruzeiro announced the signing of Chico on a two-year contract.